How to Get a Commercial Auto Loan: The Essential Guide

 Step 5: Get approved.

-Your loan goes through when your application meets underwriting requirements and gets credit approval.
-Next, the funds go directly to the vehicle seller to pay the invoice.
+Your loan is approved when your application meets the underwriting requirements and receives credit approval.
+Next, the funds are transferred directly to the vehicle seller to settle the invoice.
 We can help you set up automatic payments, or you can arrange to pay by check or electronic payment.

 Frequently Asked Questions